Managing security policies

 To configure the login page:

-The options on the The Security Options: Login page are described below:
+The following table lists the options on the The Security Options: Login page:

 Plain login page